luiscassih/gitwrapper/README.md

 # lainapps
 Personal repo of CLI apps written in Rust

+Change gitwrapper to mygit?

-cargo run --bin gitwrapper set ../a/path/to/your/private/ssh-key cargo run --bin gitwrapper <your-git-command>
+`cargo run --bin gitwrapper set ../a/path/to/your/private/ssh-key`

-cargo build
-cargo install
+`cargo run --bin gitwrapper <your-git-command>`

+if you want to replace your git for the entire session of your terminal, you can do

+`alias git=mygit`

+`cargo build`

+`cargo install`